MeeRazi/Accept-Delete/README.md

 # AcceptAllMembers
-A Telegram User That Can Accept All Join Request Instant
+A Telegram User That Can Accept All Join Request Instantly.